Stawell

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-The suburb of Stawell had a median taxpayer income of $43,922 and an average income of $52,559 in the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This was lower than national averages, with Rest of Vic.'s median income being $50,954 and average income $62,728.
+The suburb of Stawell had a median taxpayer income of $43,922 and an average income of $52,559 in the financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
+This is lower than the national average, with Rest of Vic.'s median income being $50,954 and average income being $62,728.
 By September 2025, estimated incomes would be approximately $47,546 (median) and $56,895 (average), based on Wage Price Index growth of 8.25% since financial year 2023.
-Census 2021 income data indicated that household, family and personal incomes in Stawell all fell between the 8th and 20th percentiles nationally.
-The earnings profile showed that the largest segment comprised 27.4% earning $800 - $1,499 weekly (1,694 residents), contrasting with the region where the $1,500 - $2,999 bracket led at 30.3%.
-Housing costs were modest, with 89.6% of income retained, but total disposable income ranked at just the 14th percentile nationally.
+Census 2021 income data shows that household, family, and personal incomes in Stawell fall between the 8th and 20th percentiles nationally.
+The largest earnings segment in Stawell comprises 27.4% earning $800 - $1,499 weekly, with 1,696 residents falling into this bracket, contrasting with the region where the $1,500 - $2,999 bracket leads at 30.3%.
+Housing costs are modest in Stawell, with 89.6% of income retained, but the total disposable income ranks at just the 14th percentile nationally.

 Frequently Asked Questions - Income